 In 5-billion yrs the Sun will expand & engulf our orbit as the charred ember that was once Earth vaporizes.
 Have a nice day.

-John Bruni is the author of a crime novel, STRIP (from MUSA), and a collection of short stories, TALES OF QUESTIONABLE TASTE (from StrangeHouse).
+John Bruni is the author of AND JESUS CAME BACK (Rooster Republic), DONG OF FRANKENSTEIN (New Kink), POOR BASTARDS AND RICH FUCKS (StrangeHouse), STRIP (from MUSA originally, now re-released by Riot Forge), TALES OF QUESTIONABLE TASTE (from StrangeHouse).
 His shorter work has appeared most notably in SHROUD, MORPHEUS TALES, OVER MY DEAD BODY!, PRODUCT OF SOCIETY, CTHULHU SEX MAGAZINE, TRAIL OF INDISCRETION, AOIFE’S KISS, TALES OF THE TALISMAN, THE BRACELET CHARM, HOUSE OF BIZARRO and a number of other magazines including anthologies from StrangeHouse (ZOMBIE!
 ZOMBIE!
 BRAIN BANG!), Pill Hill Press (A HACKED-UP HOLIDAY MASSACRE), Comet Press (the critically acclaimed VILE THINGS) and Nightblade (LOST INNOCENCE).
 He was the poetry editor of MIDDLEWESTERN VOICE, and he was the editor of TABARD INN: TALES OF QUESTIONABLE TASTE.
 When he is not slaving away at the keyboard, he can be found in any number of bars (probably enjoying Wild Turkey 101 straight up), or in front of a television, watching things that would probably shock his parents.
 He lives in Elmhurst, IL, and can be found at www.talesofquestionabletaste.com.
 Follow him on Twitter: @tusitalabruni.